Neural Adaptations and Strength Training

 Strength training develops motor neuron pathways that enhance an athlete's brain-body coordination during functional movements.
-The “neural adaptations” athletes undergo in training refers to the brain’s ability to recruit muscles to contract and produce a particular movement.
-Practicing an exercise with resistance teaches an athlete's brain to fire the correct muscles to achieve a desired motion.
-Over time, the athlete’s technique to the exercise becomes ingrained and the movement becomes more automatic.
+The “neural adaptations” athletes undergo in training refer to the brain’s ability to recruit muscles to contract and produce a particular movement.
+Practicing an exercise with resistance teaches an athlete's brain to fire the correct muscles to achieve the desired motion.
+Over time, the athlete’s technique for the exercise becomes ingrained and the movement becomes more automatic.

 Muscle memory, also known as neuromuscular facilitation, is the process by which muscles become familiar with certain motor skills.
 Furthermore, when signals from the brain are sent to the muscle, a pathway becomes established and this process becomes semi-automatic.
 Once this happens, athletes won’t need to concentrate intensely to create the desired movement.
 It is likely that the muscle tissue will also develop long-lasting changes (i.e. increases in fiber size and changes in fiber composition).

 Functional strength training helps athletes develop muscle memory so that they can quickly access their movement patterns during a performance.
 The neuromuscular system goes through a cycle when developing strength: